troclaux/notes/kubernetes.md

   - `LoadBalancer`: assigns a public IP (if running on a cloud provider)
   - `Ingress`: routes traffic to services based on URL paths or domains

+## pod lifecycle

+> phases a pod goes through from creation to termination

+- pending: pod has been accepted by the kubernetes cluster, but one or more of its containers hasn't started yet
+- running: pod has been bound to a node and all containers have been created
+- succeeded: all containers in the pod have terminated successfully
+- failed: all containers have terminated, but at least one has failed
+- unknown: the state of the pod couldn't be determined

 ## helm

 > package manager for kubernetes